the AFA site

 as an announcer and programmer in non-commercial radio at KTAO in Los Gatos,

 CA, and KDNA in St. Louis.
-He taught for two years in Special Education
+He taught for two years in Special

-majored in flute and composition.
+majoring in flute and composition.
 His avant-garde musical compositions and

 performances were noted in Keyboard Magazine’s "Experimental Music" special